BoJack871029/tic-tac-toe/README.md

     - 1: player 1 won
     - 2: player 2 won
 - error: optional.
 If there was an error, it will return the error message.
 Possible values:
-    - "Not your turn!";
+    - Not your turn!
-    - "Move already taken!";
+    - Move already taken!
-    - "This game has already a winner!";
+    - This game has already a winner!
-    - "This game is complete.
-No other moves available";
+    - This game is complete.
+No other moves available

 # How to play
 Here few curl call example: